Transcription vs. Captioning – What’s the Difference?

 Transcription vs. Captioning

-The Benefits of Transcription vs. Captioning
+Benefits of Transcription vs. Captioning

-Accessibility Requirements: Transcription vs. Captioning
+Accessibility of Transcription vs. Captioning

 Making video and audio content accessible is important for many reasons, mainly because it allows all viewers the opportunity to consume media and because it’s the law.